OccupyMars2025/xv6-labs-2023/README.md

 ## https://github.com/OccupyMars2025/xv6-labs-2023-deprecated
 ## [QEMU: Keys in the character backend multiplexer](https://www.qemu.org/docs/master/system/mux-chardev.html)
+### Ctrl-a c : "Rotate between the frontends", so just use "Ctrl-a c" twice to switch back to the original frontend
 ## useful commands:
 ```
 xv6 has no ps command, but, if you type Ctrl-p, the kernel will print information about each process.
 If you try it now, you'll see two lines: one for init, and one for sh.